Dimos Dikoudis: Professional career

 In 1995, Dikoudis signed his first contract with Olympia Larissas.
 He played there for three seasons, one in the semi-professional level Greek National B League, and two in the professional level Greek 2nd Division.
 He was the leading scorer and leading rebounder in the Greek 2nd Division in both seasons, and the MVP of the Greek 2nd Division in the last season.
 He was also a member of the Greek Under-21 national team at that time.

 In 1998, he signed a contract with the top-tier level Greek League club AEK Athens, and he played there for five seasons.
 As a member of AEK, he won the FIBA Saporta Cup, the Greek League championship, and two Greek Cups.
 He was voted the Greek League Best Young Player for the 1999–00 season, and the Greek League MVP for the 2001–02 season.

 In 2003, he decided to leave Greece, and he signed with the Spanish League club Valencia.
 He played there for a year, and after that, he moved to CSKA Moscow, where he won the Russian Championship and the Russian Cup (the first in the history of the club).
 With CSKA that season, he played at the Final Four of the EuroLeague, which was held at Moscow, and was won by Maccabi Tel Aviv, which featured another player from Larissa, Nestoras Kommatos (he was a co-player with Dikoudis in Perseas).

 In 2005, he returned to Valencia, and he played in the finals of the Spanish Cup.
 In the summer of 2006, he returned to Greece, and signed with Panathinaikos.
 With Panathinaikos, he won the Triple Crown in the 2006–07 season.

 In December 2008, he joined Panionios.
 After joining Panionios, he became one of only two Greek players in history, along with Ioannis Giannoulis, to compete in the EuroLeague with 4 different teams.
 In July 2009, he moved to Aris Thessaloniki.
 After seven years, he returned to AEK Athens.
 In September 2011, he signed a one-year deal with PAOK.

 National team career

-With the senior Greek national team, Dikoudis made his debut on November 24, 1999, against the Estonian National Team.
-As a member of the Greek national team, he played at the 2001 EuroBasket at Turkey, the 2003 EuroBasket at Sweden, and at the 2004 Summer Olympic Games of Athens.
-On September 25, 2005, he won the gold medal at the 2005 EuroBasket, with the Greek national team.
+With the senior Greece national team, Dikoudis made his debut on November 24, 1999, against the Estonian National Team.
+As a member of the Greece national team, he played at the 2001 EuroBasket at Turkey, the 2003 EuroBasket at Sweden, and at the 2004 Summer Olympic Games of Athens.
+On September 25, 2005, he won the gold medal at the 2005 EuroBasket, with the Greece national team.

 On September 3, 2006, he won the silver medal at the 2006 FIBA World Championship.
 He played at the 2007 EuroBasket.

 Managerial career

 Dikoudis was appointed President of the Panhellenic Association of Paid Basketball Players (P.S.A.K.) in September 2006, with his term of office expiring in October 2010.
 Dikoudis became the Sports Director of the Greek League club AEK, in 2013.
-In 2021, he became the Administrative Manager of the senior Greek national team.
+In 2021, he became the Administrative Manager of the senior Greece national team.